 Do you walk in fear of poetry, yet also feel drawn to its imaginative charms and long to befriend it?
 Perhaps even waltz right up to its mystifying form and invite it inside for a cup of morning brew?
 If so—this intimate evening of scholarly delight is for you!

 It’s no secret that great poems can, and often do, demand a lot from our curious, meaning-seeking minds.
 Still, as Elizabeth Alexander noted, "Poetry is the human voice—are we not of interest to each other?”
-Whether a well-crafted line of verse calls us to more truthfully explore and interact with the world around us or deep within us, poetry can seize our hearts, stir our souls, and enrich our lives like no other art form.
+Whether a well-crafted line of verse calls us to more truthfully and compassionately engage with the world around us or deep within us, poetry can seize our hearts, stir our souls, and enrich our lives like no other art form.

-Please note that both readers—and writers—of all experience and interest levels will benefit from taking this class!
-In the words of Mary Oliver: “To write well it is entirely necessary to read widely and deeply.
+Please note that both readers and writers of all experience and interest levels will benefit from taking this class!
+In the words of Mary Oliver: “To write well, it is entirely necessary to read widely and deeply.
 Good poems are the best teachers.
 Perhaps they are the only teachers.”